tsaiweiwu/arch/Matlab.md

   > $ module spider matlab
   > $ module load matlab/R2024a

-- The help scripts for setting up the cluster profile is located in

-  `/data/apps/extern/matlab/matlab_parallel_server`

-  Start Matlab either in CLI or GUI and change into the folder.

-- For GUI (Graphical User Interface)
+- For GUI (Graphical User Interface) usage:

-  Launch Matlab GUI
+  Launch Matlab GUI `$ matlab`
-  $ matlab

-- For CLI (Command Line Interface)
+- For CLI (Command Line Interface) usage:

-  > $ matlab -nodesktop -nosplash
+  Launch Matlab `$ matlab -nodesktop -nosplash`
-  > \>\> cd /data/apps/extern/matlab/matlab_parallel_server/scripts

-  Running configCluster.m to create the cluster profile `rockfish` in `$HOME/.matlab`
+- Running configCluster.m to create the cluster profile `rockfish` in `$HOME/.matlab`
   > \>\> configCluster

-  **Note: this step is necessary for the first time of every version of Matlab**
+  **Note: For now, this step is necessary for the first time of every version of Matlab**

 - To view all the cluster profiles available
   > \>\> parallel.listProfiles

   We can get a handle of the cluster profile with